jeejeejango/gcp-guides/vertex-ai-gemini-adc.md

     export GOOGLE_APPLICATION_CREDENTIALS=<path to json file>
 ```

+**Note: If you are using the json file outside of local environment, ensure the json key file are protected in Secret Manager or Vault.
+Do not check this file as part of the code or exposed outside.**

 ## Using REST Endpoint

 1. Using gcloud and ADC to get the access token: